klappy/translation-helps-mcp/docs/TRANSLATION_HELPS_COMPLETE_GUIDE.md

 ### Common Test Failures

-- **Hardcoded expectations about file names** - Files use unpredictable prefixes
+- ~~**Hardcoded expectations about file names**~~ - ✅ **Fixed in v4.4.3** - Now uses dynamic catalog discovery
 - **Assuming all resources exist** - Some books missing in some languages
 - **Not handling partial results** - API may return incomplete data
 - **Race conditions in parallel loading** - Use proper Promise handling

+> **v4.4.3 Update**: The system now uses the catalog API and ingredients pattern to dynamically discover resource files, eliminating hardcoded file name assumptions that previously caused test failures.

 ## 🚀 DEPLOYMENT CONSIDERATIONS